Why Is Protein Important?

 11. Milk

-Diary milk is a great source of high-quality protein, offering all nine essential amino acids your body needs.
+Dairy milk is a great source of high-quality protein, offering all nine essential amino acids your body needs.
 Beyond protein, milk is an excellent source of calcium, which supports strong bones and teeth, and vitamin D, which aids calcium absorption.
 It also provides B vitamins like B2 (riboflavin) and B12, essential for energy production and red blood cell formation.
 Whether enjoyed on its own, in smoothies, or with cereal, milk is a versatile and nutritious addition to your diet.

-One cup (246ml) of diary milk provides 8.3g of protein, or about 3.4g of protein per 100ml.
+One cup (246ml) of dairy milk provides 8.3g of protein, or about 3.4g of protein per 100ml.

 High-Protein Foods: Vegetarian Options